DonRaspy/DonRaspy/README.md

 - 👋 Hi, I’m @DonRaspy
 - 👀 I’m interested in ...
 Photography, Motorcycles, and building cars.
 - 🌱 I’m currently learning ...
-Everything!
-Im starting with HTML, CSS, and JS.
+JS.
 - 💞️ I’m looking to collaborate on ...
-Making simple websites to practice what I've learned.
+Personal projects to help build my portfolio.
 - 📫 How to reach me ...
 Nikosbrashear@gmail.com

 <!---